Margaret John: Personal life

-Aged 48, she married Ben Thomas, a viola player who performed with the London Symphony Orchestra and Frank Sinatra.
+Aged 48, she married Ben Thomas, a viola player with the London Symphony Orchestra who had performed with Frank Sinatra.
 He died aged 39, three years after they married, and she did not remarry.
 They had no children.

 Margaret regularly worked for charities, including Sport Relief, Children in Need, Comic Relief, the PDSA and the George Thomas Hospice.
 She was the face of the National Lottery AdvantAGE campaign, created to provide opportunities for older people.

 Death

 Margaret John died in hospital in Swansea on 2 February 2011 from liver cancer.

-Just before her death, Swansea University awarded her an Honorary Fellowship for her exemplary and inspiring character in relation to old age, particularly as she continued acting until she became ill shortly before her death.
+Just before her death, Swansea University awarded her an Honorary Fellowship, in recognition of her long career.